atharvayeola/e-commerce_agent/README.md

 3b) Image flow → analyzes the image (colors, brightness, aspect, optional object labels + caption) and converts to label/category “hints”; these contribute to scoring against the same catalog.
 4) Optional web enrichment → if allowed, fetches a page or falls back to a search, extracts OG/JSON-LD into product-like cards.
 These appear with source badges.

-Everything is intentionally simple and deterministic so the demo runs reliably without external services.
+Everything is intentionally simple and deterministic so it runs reliably without external services.
 Each stub can be swapped out later (vector DB, re-ranker, proper SERP/API, etc.).

 ## Key components